Multidimensional poverty and poverty dynamics

-II.
-The application and policy-led strand addresses questions relating to the policy process and objectives.
-These include reflections on how poverty debates or frameworks for development and poverty reduction have influenced policy and have been successful or not.
+The second strand addresses questions relating to the policy process and objectives.
+These include reflections on how poverty debates or frameworks for development and poverty reduction have influenced policy and whether these have been successful or not.
 For example, to what extent do the SDGs offer a new framework for understanding development and addressing development challenges?
 What gaps are there in the SDGs?
 What steps should be taken to achieve the SDGs?
-In addition, this strand aims to tie in to country- or context-specific policy responses to multidimensional poverty, such as social protection, or factors associated with or leading to multidimensional poverty, such as migration, urbanisation and psychosocial wellbeing.
+In addition, this strand includes country- or context-specific policy responses to multidimensional poverty, such as social protection, or factors associated with or leading to multidimensional poverty, such as migration, urbanisation and psychosocial wellbeing.

 The aim of the group is to bring together people working on poverty across the global North and South using a range of conceptual and methodological approaches.
 In doing this it will contribute to contemporary debates and share multi-disciplinary research on understanding, measuring, and reducing poverty.

-The study group on Multidimensional Poverty and Poverty Dynamics is organising a workshop on Friday 18 October at IDS on child poverty in Africa and policies that seek to reduce child poverty, focusing on child-sensitive social protection and safe transitions from adolescence to adulthood.
-You can view the events page here and a draft programme is here.
+The study group co-organised a workshop at IDS on child poverty in Africa and policies that seek to reduce child poverty, focusing on child-sensitive social protection and safe transitions from adolescence to adulthood.
+The workshop was hosted together with The Impact Initiative, the Global Coalition to End Child Poverty, CROP and IDS.

 International Workshop on Poverty, Inequality Dynamics, and Economic Development: Tensions and Trade-offs in Mixed Methods Research